ychulovskyy/wix-ui/packages/eslint-plugin-wix-style-react/docs/rules/no-full-wsr-lib.md

 # Fail if importing all of WSR (no-full-wsr-lib)

+## Why

+`wix-style-react` does not yet support tree shaking and thus when importing a component you will get the whole library.
+As a result your bundle will contain the entire `wix-style-react` component library which will increase your bundle size significantly (more than 2 MB).
+By following this rule you will include only the components you actually use.

 ## Rule Details

 This rule aims to prevent importing all of WSR.